 A subdural hematoma occurs when a blood vessel between the skull and brain ruptures as a result of a traumatic head injury, hypertention, or brain tumor.
 A subdural hematoma is a collection of blood that can compress the brain tissue and cause life-threatening complications.
 This may result in a stroke or permanent loss of brain function.
 Therefore, early intervention is necessary to prevent permanent injury.
 In some cases, subdural hematomas can occur after minor injury.
 Several weeks to months later, fluid may begin to fill the cavity where the collection of blood occurred after trauma.
 This subdural fluid may accumulate and cause gradual pressure on the brain resulting in gradual onset of symptoms.
 Most common symptoms include weakness on one side of the body involving either the arm, leg, or both.
 Other types of intracranial hematomas include intraparenchymal hematoma, subgaleal hematoma, and epidural hematoma.
 All intracranial hematomas are named after the location in which they are found.
 With the exception of subgaleal hematomas, all other intracranial hematomas have the potential to significantly compress and compromise brain tissue function.

-Treatment for Subdural Hematoma
+Treatment and Surgery for Subdural Hematoma

 WARNING: If patients or healthcare providers suspect a subdural hematoma, emergent neurosurgical evaluation is warranted!

 Intracranial hematomas including subdural hematomas often need to be removed surgically.
 Small amounts of blood can be removed through perforation, creating a small hole through the skull to suction out the blood, while large hematomas may require traditional open surgery, known as craniotomy.